Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

    This code is delivered via the URI, that is called front channel communication (visible to the browser).
 4. The client then asks the token endpoint through the back channel (does not use redirection and thus is not visible to the browser).
 This is a server to server http request (might not apply to static apps living in the browser TO CHECK because this is MVCC APP).
 5. The client sends to the token endpoint the authorization code, and other information like client id and secret.
-6. At the client, token is validated.
+6. At the client, the token is validated.
 After the token is validated, the client application knows who the user is.
 There are libraries that do the validation for us.
    On our case, the distinction between fron-channel and back-channel communication:
    ![](doc/fronchannel.PNG)